 The first four levels are considered deficiency or deprivation needs (“D-needs”) in that their lack of satisfaction causes a deficiency that motivates people to meet these needs.
 Physiological needs, the lowest level on the hierarchy, include necessities such as air, food, and water.
 These tend to be satisfied for most people, but they become predominant when unmet.
 During emergencies, safety needs such as health and security rise to the forefront.
 Once these two levels are met, belongingness needs, such as obtaining love and intimate relationships or close friendships, become important.
 The next level, esteem needs, include the need for recognition from others, confidence, achievement, and self-esteem.

 The highest level is self-actualization, or the self-fulfillment.
-Behavior in this case is not driven or motivated by deficiencies but rather one’s desire for personal growth and the need to become all the things that a person is capable of becoming (Maslow, 1970).
+Behavior in this case is not driven or motivated by deficiencies but rather one’s desire for personal growth and the need to become all the things that a person is capable of becoming.

-While a useful guide for generally understanding why students behave the way that they do and in determining how learning may be affected by physiological or safety deficiencies, Maslow’s theory has its share of criticisms.
-Some have noted vagueness in what is a “deficiency”; what is a deficiency for one is not necessarily a deficiency for another.
+While a useful guide for generally understanding why students behave the way that they do and in determining how learning may be affected by physiological or safety deficiencies, Maslow’s Hierarchy of Needs has its share of criticisms.
+Some critics have noted vagueness in what is considered a “deficiency”; what is a deficiency for one is not necessarily a deficiency for another.
 Secondly, there seem to be various exceptions that frequently occur.
 For example, some people often risk their own safety to rescue others from danger.